Bruce Friedrich: Career

+The Good Food Institute

+Friedrich is the CEO of The Good Food Institute (GFI), which he co-founded in 2016.
+GFI advocates for a transition from emissions-intensive animal-based meat to plant-based and cultivated meat.
+GFI employs approximately 200 employees with affiliate offices in India, Brazil, Singapore, Israel, and Europe.
+Until federal agencies increased their involvement, GFI was the primary funder of academic research on plant-based and cultivated meat; it also communicates with lawmakers.
+Friedrich is described by industry figures as a prominent advocate for alternative meat and a key contributor to the growth of the sector.

+Following research from Giving Green, an independent charity evaluator focused on identifying highly cost-effective climate philanthropy opportunities, GFI was listed by Giving Green as a top nonprofit working on climate change.

 Philanthropy

 As an effective altruism advocate, Friedrich is a member of Giving What We Can, a community of people who have pledged to donate a portion of their income to effective charities.

 Personal life

 Friedrich is Christian and has been vegan since 1987.
 He converted to Catholicism in 1991 after running a homeless shelter and soup kitchen associated with the Catholic Worker Movement.
 He is married to Alka Chandna, who works for PETA.